 Governor Wolf Announces More Than $10.3 Million in New Funding to Support Affordable Housing in 16 Counties

-Harrisburg, PA – Governor Tom Wolf today announced the distribution of $10,323,668 in funding through the Pennsylvania HOME Investment Partnerships Program (HOME) to support affordable housing in 16 counties.
+Governor Tom Wolf announced the distribution of $10,323,668 in funding through the Pennsylvania HOME Investment Partnerships Program (HOME) to support affordable housing in 16 counties.

 “Pennsylvanians deserve safe, up-to-code, and accessible spaces to call home,” said Gov. Wolf.
 “The HOME funding approved today will help provide access to these spaces to individuals across the commonwealth while also revitalizing communities through renter and new homeowner opportunities.”